-We see patients in their homes Monday through Friday, and on weekends by special arrangement.
+We see patients inside our Vet Van in your home's driveway.
+Our working ours are Monday through Thursday.
 Call (386) 957-2497 for an appointment.
 If we do not answer, please leave a message and we will call you back as soon as possible.

 Which services do you offer?

 We offer all of the services you would expect from a regular clinic including new puppy and kitten visits, annual exams and vaccinations, intestinal parasite screenings, heartworm antigen tests, microchipping, internal medicine diagnostics and treatment, senior preventative blood work, behavior consults, pet hospice care, and many other services, including in-home pet euthanasia.
 In-patient procedures, surgeries and radiographs are done at your home inside the Vet Van.

 Can my pets get all needed vaccinations through you?

 Vaccination against infections diseases is a very important aspect of keeping your pet healthy.
 Over-vaccinating, on the other hand, is not always in the best interest of any animal.
 Dr Raevsky takes into consideration your pet's lifestyle and risk of contacting infectious diseases before recommending any vaccinations.
 Your pet's preventative healthcare needs will be tailored to you and your pet.